acorello/Contacts.app/README.md

    I'm not happy with how I'm parsing and loading templates but I haven't found way that seems idiomatic, logical, and is optimal (parse each template only once and then compose the parsed-trees)

+1. git commit messages are a single line and only meant as short-term reminders

 ## Design Principles

 I'm not implementing a full-featured app, I'm just implementing what the tutorial presented my way, with an eye to the future, so the design principles listed here are just the ones I consciously decided and implemented up to the point I found the tutorial relevant for my goals.